ibexa/documentation-developer/docs/guide/url_management.md

 You configure URL wildcards either in the Back Office user interface, or with the Public API.

-!!! note

-   To be able to modify wildcard support settings, you must have content/IRLtranslator permissions.
-For more information about permissions, see [Permissions](permissions/#permissions).

 Before you configure URL wildcards, you must enable the feature URL wildcards must be enabled in configuration in the `config/packages/ezplatform.yaml` file:

 ``` yaml